 Save the Fingerlings

 Did you know that a baby fish is called a fingerling?
-Help your kindergartener or first grader save the fingerling from the rough current while practicing addition.
-All they'll need is paper, dice and a pen to start.
-This cute and funny math game will encourage your little one to practice counting.
+Help your kindergartener or first grader save fingerlings from the rough current of the whirlpool while introducing the concept of addition.
+This cute and funny math game is a great way to hone number recognition skills.

 What You Need:

 - Pair of dice

 - 30 counters per player (plastic chips, pennies, buttons)

 - Create a 7" x 7" square.
 Measure 1 inch in from both sides of the paper to create two long rectangles.
 Divide the center square up into 9 smaller rectangles (two lines down and two lines across).

 - Write "12" inside the left rectangle, and "2" inside the right rectangle.